The Ultimate Practice Shortcut

 Paul Simon captures the identical concept.
 If we fake our way through a new piece, we’re saddled with retracing our steps to correct clumsy rhythms, warped intonation, awkward fingerings, and so forth.

-Worse yet, if we aren’t able to rewrite our faulty programming, we could wind up facing an audience without having our music solidly prepared.
+Worse yet, if we don’t rewrite such faulty mental programming, we could wind up facing an audience without having our music solidly prepared.

-With deep practice, rather than skimming over the inner workings of a piece, we devote time at the outset to form vivid interpretive and technical maps.
+With deep practice, rather than skimming over the inner workings of a piece, we deliberately devote time at the outset of learning to form vivid interpretive and technical maps.

 We take more time during the initial stages of practice, and then our music matures to concert level at the fastest rate.